Skip to main content

 https://www.tn.gov/agriculture/businesses/animals/animal-health/livestock-welfare.html

-5. We’re always on the lookout for individuals like you wanting to get involved.
-Volunteers must fill out an application before taking our New Volunteer Orientation class.
-No horse experience is required.
-To volunteer you must be 14 years old and volunteers 14 - 16 years must have a parent or approved adult volunteer on the same team.
-Please visit our Volunteer page to fill out an application and our Volunteer Coordinator will contact you with information about our next orientation class.
+5. We are continually seeking passionate individuals interested in joining our volunteer team.
+To get started, prospective volunteers must complete an application prior to attending our New Volunteer Orientation class.
+No prior horse experience is necessary.
+Volunteers must be at least 14 years old, and those aged 14-16 must be accompanied by a parent or an approved adult volunteer on the same team.
+To apply, please visit our Volunteer page, and our Volunteer Coordinator will reach out with details on the next orientation session.

 Horse Haven of Tennessee